browne878/Sudoku-CLI/assets/readme/testing/TESTS.md

 ## **Select Row, Column and Guess**

 ### Valid Inputs
 - To select a row, the user must enter a number between 1 and 9.
-These are the only accepted inputs.
+These are the only accepted input's.
 The testing of this can be found [here](./images/valid-input/row).

 ### Invalid Inputs
 - To ensure that the user enters a valid input, the input is converted to a number.
-If that is successful it ensures that the number is greater than 0 and less than 10.
+If that is successful, it ensures that the number is greater than 0 and less than 10.
 The testing to show this can be found [here](./images/invalid-input/row).

 The reason I am able to combine these three in testing is due to them sharing the same validation function.
-This was implemented to prevent code repition.
+This was implemented to prevent code repetition.

 ## **New Game**

 ### Valid Inputs
-- At the end of each game, the user is given the option to being a new game.
+- At the end of each game, the user is given the option of being a new game.
 The only valid input's are Y, y, n and N. This is done by capitalizing the string from the input and then checking if it matches 'Y' or 'N'.
-The tests showing this can be found [here](./images/valid-input/new-game).
+The tests that show this can be found [here](./images/valid-input/new-game).

 ### Invalid Inputs
 - Any input, other than one of the valid input's listed above, will not be accepted by the game.
 The testing of this can be found [here](./images/invalid-input/new-game).